-Oklahoma’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Oklahoma law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Oklahoma’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under Oklahoma law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.

 Oklahoma prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Oklahoma company was unaware it possessed purloined trade secrets, it can still be prosecuted under Oklahoma law if it should have known.

 The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
 In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.
+Exceptional circumstances might be that a theft that is so serious that the court order would be meaningless.

 In egregious situations, a Oklahoma court can award punitive damages up to twice the amount of any award.
-Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.
+Attorney fees will also be awarded in egregious (willful and malicious) situations, another threat against infringers.

 The Act also makes it a federal crime to receive, buy, or possess trade secret information knowing it to have been stolen.
 The Act’s definition of “trade secret” is similar to that of the Uniform Trade Secrets Act.
 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.